A Tale of a Tail – the Legend of Mokoli’i

-I originally wrote a post about Mokoli’i in 2007 – back when I was still in blog kindergarten.
+I originally wrote a brief post about Mokoli’i in 2007.
 From that ancient post (ancient in blog years), there is an excellent comment from Oahu resident, Kealii, who shares the Hawaiian legend of Mokolii.
 Kealii wrote:

 “Mokoli’i refers to “little lizard”, or the remnants of a tail of a legendary lizard whose back is very visible as the Kualoa mountain range.
 In fact, “Kualoa” means “long, large back”, referring to the long large back of a giant lizard or dinosaur.
 Legend has it that Hi’iakaikapoliopele, one of the sisters to Pele, the goddess who lives at Halema’uma’u at the current volcano on Hawai’i island, passed through the Kualoa area one day.
 This large lizard or mo’o gave chase to her.
 She killed him, and one sign of this battle is the remnant tail in the ocean, still seen today.”

 Here’s a photo of the Kualoa mountain range resembling the back of a giant lizard.
 By the way, if you are a fan of the show, LOST, you might recognize this scene.
 (See this post for more LOST filming locations.)

 So, there you have it.
 Mokolii is not a hat at all.
 According to legend, it’s the tail of a lizard.